ripred/SmartPin/README.md

-    // project-specific pin usage; Change as needed BUTTON_PIN =  2,        // a digital input pin wth a push button POT_PIN    = A0,        // an analog input pin with a potentiometer LED1_PIN   =  3,        // a digital output to follow the button
+    // project-specific pin usage; Change as needed BUTTON_PIN =  2,        // a digital input pin wth a push button POT_PIN    = A0,        // an analog input pin with a potentiometer LED1_PIN   =  3,        // a digital output pin to follow the button
-    LED2_PIN   =  5,        // a pwm output to follow the potentiometer
+    LED2_PIN   =  5,        // a pwm output pin to follow the potentiometer value

 };  // enum MagicNumbers